xyntha0/Toolkit-By-Cpp/README.md

 We have used different if/else statements to authenticate the user.
 That perform the task of a security gate and limitize the access of the program to unauthenticated persons.
 This function of program achieve 3rd pillar of cyber security that is “Availability”.
 Only We admins can use this program, as we haven’t added any other acceptance of password rather then our.
 2. Tools Class :
 Tools class, contains tools of our program and this is most important class of our program because we have made our tools in the functions of this class and this adds life to our program.
-3. Info Class :
-In this class we have added the information about the owners of this class, Relation of this class with toolvam is Aggregation.
-Screen Shots Of Output :

-UML Diagram: